mattbertolini/liquibase-slf4j/README.md

 - Upgraded to Liquibase version 4.0.0.
 This is a breaking change as the logging API changed significantly.
 Use version 2.x if you are using Liquibase versions lower than 4.0.0.
 - Upgraded to SLF4J 1.7.30.
-- Java 8 is now the minimum support JDK version.
+- Java 8 is now the minimum supported JDK version.
+- Added an `Automatic-Module-Name` to support the Java 9+ module system.
+The module name is `com.mattbertolini.liquibase.logging.slf4j`.

 **2.0.0 - 2015-12-16**